Bansdroni

 Bansdroni is a locality of South Kolkata in West Bengal, India.
-The area is under Kolkata Municipal Corporation & it comes under Kolkata Police jurisdiction.
+It is a part of Tollygunge area.

 History

-Bansdroni is a place of Art & culture.
-The place used to be a port during the 17th century when the Adi Ganga was the main flow of the Ganges into the sea Bay of Bengal.
-It was the gateway to a vast hinterland in South 24 Parganas.
-Bansdroni takes its name from 'Bangsho Dron' meaning a bamboo forest.
+Bandsroni used to be a port during the 17th century when the Adi Ganga was the main flow of the Ganges into the Bay of Bengal.
+It was the gateway to a large hinterland in South 24 Parganas.
+Bansdroni takes its name from 'Bangsho Dron', meaning "bamboo forest".

 Geography

 Police district

-Bansdroni police station is in the South Suburban division of Kolkata Police.
-It is located at Rainagar Health Centre, Madhyapara, Bansdroni, Kolkata-700070.
+The Bandsroni police station is in the South Suburban division of Kolkata Police.
+It is located at Rainagar health centre, Madhyapara, Bansdroni, Kolkata-700070.

 Patuli Women police station has jurisdiction over all police districts under the jurisdiction of South Suburban Division i.e. Netaji Nagar, Jadavpur, Kasba, Regent Park, Bansdroni, Garfa and Patuli.

 Jadavpur, Thakurpukur, Behala, Purba Jadavpur, Tiljala, Regent Park, Metiabruz, Nadial and Kasba police stations were transferred from South 24 Parganas to Kolkata in 2011.
-Except Metiabruz, all the police stations were split into two.
+Except for Metiabruz, all the police stations were split into two.
 The new police stations are Parnasree, Haridevpur, Garfa, Patuli, Survey Park, Pragati Maidan, Bansdroni and Rajabagan.

 Location

-The area is mainly a residential area, with nearly every building a residential one.
-The Usha Fan Factory is located here, However it closed down long ago due to labour unrest Vidyasagar Park (1 to 12) Lane is an important locality here.
-Now, Bansdroni houses important retail stores like Reliance Digital, Spencers, LG Shoppe, Max Fashions, Cafe Coffee Day, Bata, Khadims, Elite, Leather Line, Sparsh Diagnostic Centre and others.
+It is in a residential area, with nearly every building a residential one.
 This area verges the Bansdroni & Netaji Nagar Police Stations.
 Subhash Park, Rifle Club, Jaysree, Dinesh Palli, Congress Nagar, Ananda Pally (East), Subodh Garden, Postal Park, Beltala Road (Postal Park), Chirantani Park, Arobindo park, Rania are important localities.
-Reputable fresh vegetable, fruits & fishes market/ bazaar are also found here.
+Reputable fresh vegetables, fruits and fish markets (bazaars) are also found here.